emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 the exact topic I was working on.
 This was a recent realization for me, and I have been developing the post as a meditation on the topic.

+Zinsser's point about strong models in particular prompted a reflection on my own writing journey.
 I have been writing for a long time.
-One of my first memories, ever, is of writing a short story.
+In fact, one of my first memories, ever, is of writing a short story.
 It was about a rabbit and a bomb-- indubitable frontiers of knowledge for a three year old.
 The exact plot of the story is lost to time, but I do remember the satisfaction of creating it ex nihilo.
 As I grew older, and was forced to learn Chinese [^chinese-learning],